thecuriousair598/vibecoding-crashcourse/docs/session1.md

   - Maintain `agents.md` as a living instruction file the agent can update with lessons learned.
   - Adopt a minimal repo structure (`src/`, `docs/`, `agents.md`, `README.md`).
 - **Next Steps**
-  - Participants complete both assignments and submit updates today by **3:00 PM SGT (2 Sep 2025)** (initially stated 2:00 PM, extended due to another training session).
+  - Participants complete both assignments and submit updates today by **3:00 PM local time ** (initially stated 2:00 PM, extended due to another training session).
   - Facilitator will generate and share PPTs derived from the recording/transcript.
   - Review assignment outcomes at the start of Session 2 (screen-share demonstrations).